mui/material-ui/packages/pigment-css-react/README.md

 ### Coming from Emotion or styled-components

-Emotion and styled-components are runtime CSS-in-JS libraries.
-What you write in your styles is what you get in the final bundle, which means the styles can be as dynamic as you want with bundle size and performance overhead trade-offs.
+Emotion and styled-components are runtime CSS-in-JS libraries: What you write in your styles is what you get in the final bundle.
+This means styles can be dynamic, but that comes with corresponding trade-offs in terms of bundle size and performance overhead.

-On the other hand, Pigment CSS extracts CSS at build time and replaces the JavaScript code with hashed class names and some CSS variables.
-This means that it has to know all of the styles to be extracted ahead of time, so there are rules and limitations that you need to be aware of when using JavaScript callbacks or variables in Pigment CSS's APIs.
+By contrast, Pigment CSS extracts CSS at build time and replaces the JavaScript code with hashed class names and CSS variables.
+This means it needs to know all of the styles to be extracted ahead of time, so there are some rules and limitations to be aware of when using JavaScript callbacks or variables with the Pigment CSS APIs.

-Here are some common patterns and how to achieve them with Pigment CSS:
+Here are some common patterns from Emotion and styled-components, and how to implement them with Pigment CSS:

-1. **Fixed set of styles**
+#### Fixed set of styles

 In Emotion or styled-components, you can use props to create styles conditionally: